manishshrestha/sdc-ri/conventions_coding.md

 ## Dependency injection

-Scry utilizes Google Guice for dependency injection.
+SDCri utilizes Google Guice for dependency injection.

 - In general, every class that exhibits logic **shall** be injected by using Google Guise.
 - Simple data containers or local helper classes **may** be used without dependency injection.

 ### Class bindings with default modules

-For each module there **shall** be a package `guide` that includes a default Guice module and other Guice related classes and annotations.
+For each module there **shall** be a package `guice` that includes a default Guice module and other Guice related classes and annotations.

 Example: the dpws module encloses a package named `org.ieee11073.sdc.dpws.guice` with the default module named `DefaultDpwsModule`.